Rain1213/Rain1213/README.md

 ### Hello There <img width="16px" src="https://emojis.slackmojis.com/emojis/images/1511368775/3217/bluelightsaber.png?1511368775" /> <img width="16px" src="https://emojis.slackmojis.com/emojis/images/1513363813/3290/evillightsaber.png?1513363813" /> <img width="20px" src="https://emojis.slackmojis.com/emojis/images/1526741134/3958/storm_trooper.gif?1526741134" />

 I'm a Data Engineer and Researcher at IIT Madras, passionate about leveraging data to uncover insights and drive innovation.
-With a strong foundation in computer engineering and a penchant for research, I'm on a journey to explore the vast realms of HCI and Data Analytics.
+With a strong foundation in computer engineering and a penchant for research, I'm on a journey to explore the vast realms of Human-AI Interaction and Data Analytics.

 - 🎓 B.Tech in Computer Engineering from Charotar University of Science and Technology.
 - 🔍 Currently seeking exciting research opportunities.